zyrosk/lux/README.md

 ##### Not so fast (metaphorically speaking).

-The last bit there "It's just JavaScript" has actually been somewhat of a double edge sword.
-This has positioned Node as a "great prototyping tool" or "only used for micro services".
+The last bit there "It's just JavaScript" has actually been somewhat of a double-edged sword.
+This has positioned Node as a "great prototyping tool" or "only used for micro services."

 I can somewhat see why people would think that when returning a list of the first 10 records from a SQL database table looks like this: